During the freshman and sophomore years you will be a cadet classified in the General

 MAS 316 - Leadership Laboratory & Physical Fitness

-Senior Year: You will be an AS400 your senior year.
+Senior year: You will be an AS400/AS800 your senior year.
 This entire year is spent getting you ready for active duty.
 At this point you will most likely be in a position of higher leadership such as Wing Commander or Inspector General.
 When you graduate, you will commission into the Air Force as a 2nd Lieutenant.
+During the Spring semester you will participate in Active Duty Preparation where you will learn about aspects of active duty lifestyle including how to report to your first base, travel entitlements, training requirements and more.

 MAS 410 - National Security Affairs/Preparation for Active Duty